KenHBS/pdf_to_text/README.md

 # From PDF to text
-This code takes a folder with PDFs and saves the text in the PDF as CSV (either seperately, or all at once)
+`pdf_to_csv.py` takes a folder with PDFs and saves the text in the PDF as CSV (either seperately, or all at once).
+`LvB_PDF_2_CSV.R` downloads the academic articles of the Humboldt University Statistics department, extracts the text and saves it in a CSV document.
+This code is very specific and unlikely to be of general use.

 ## Usage
-Prequisites is a version of python with PyPDF2 (version 1.5.3).
+Prequisites is a version of python with *PyPDF2* (version 1.5.3).

 ```
 $ python3 pdf_to_csv.py --help